camilligan/example-studios/README.md

 # ExampleStudios

-A sample website for small business owners, such as photographers.
+A sample website for small business owners, such as photographers: https://camilligan.github.io/example-studios/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.